ZayMMM/javascript-obfuscator/README.md

 npm start
 ```
 This command will start the Express.js server and automatically restart it whenever changes are made to the code.
-To build the production application, which includes obfuscating the JavaScript code in the `service` module, run:

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests for any improvements or new features you'd like to see in the project.